adenrashid/ReportIt/README.md

 ### Stretch goals

-- Formatting for mobile use.
 - Ideally if I had more time, I would've liked to create a backend so accidents are saved to a database, and are stored when the session is closed.
 I would've liked to do this in node/express.
-- I would have also liked to have a sign up/log in functionality, so that it is recorded which user reported the accident.
-(Again needing backend)
+- Implement a sign up/log in functionality, so that it is recorded which user reported the accident.
-- Would've also liked to store all of the updates made to an incident.
+- Store in database all of the updates made to an incident.
-- Implemented a delete function so that the marker can be cleared by the user once the incident has been resolved.
+- Implement a delete function so that the marker can be cleared by the user once the incident has been resolved.
-- Implement a filter by location button so that user can filter incidents by closest to their current location.
 - Have different types of incidents i.e. car crash, traffic, roadworks be specified by different markers.
+- Formatting for mobile use.